A7med7x7/a7med7x7.github.io/content/posts/a-user-manual-for-being-close-to-me.md

 +++
 date = '2025-12-15T15:53:08+03:00'
 draft = false
-description = 'This is a pretty raugh draft on why Relationships are not ny playground, it helps unpacking my needs, its both a disclaimer I should have given earlier to every one before entering mylife, and a manual for new comers on how to Enter My Life, so far its a draft I will keep maintaining this page' title = 'A User Manual for Being Close to Me' categories = ['personal'] tags = [ 'relationships']
+description = "This is a pretty rough draft on why Relationships are not my playground.
+It helps unpack my needs. its both a disclaimer I should have given earlier to everyone before entering my life, and a manual for newcomers on how to Enter My Life.
+So far, it's a draft.
+I will keep maintaining this page" title = 'A User Manual for Being Close to Me' categories = ['personal'] tags = [ 'relationships']